-A Council employee should first raise a concern with their manager.
-Guidance to employees on how to proceed is contained in the document "Guidance for employees - How to react to concerns of inappropriate behaviour" - see Appendix 2.

-Guidance to managers on how to deal with a concern is contained in the document "Guidance for Managers - How to react to concerns of inappropriate behaviour" - see Appendix 3.

-If the employee feels that it is inappropriate to raise a concern with their manager given the person involved and/or the seriousness or sensitivity of the matter, contact should be made with one of the following officers

-- The Chief Executive - Any Director

-- Officers in the Council's Corporate Management Team

-- The S151 Officer

-- HR Manager

-- Legal Services Manager

-- Head of Internal Audit

-If your concern relates to any of the Officers above, this should be referred to the Chief Executive.
+- 6.8.1 A Council employee should first raise a concern with their manager.
+Guidance to employees on how to proceed is contained in the document "Guidance for employees How to react to concerns of inappropriate behaviour" see Appendix 2. - 6.8.2 Guidance to managers on how to deal with a concern is contained in the document "Guidance for Managers - How to react to concerns of inappropriate behaviour" - see Appendix 3. - 6.8.3 If the employee feels that it is inappropriate to raise a concern with their manager given the person involved and/or the seriousness or sensitivity of the matter, contact should be made with one of the following officers - The Chief Executive - The Deputy Chief Executive or Any Executive Director - Officers in the Council's Corporate Management Team - The S151 Officer - HR Manager - Legal Services Manager - Head of Internal Audit - 6.8.4 If your concern relates to any of the Officers above, this should be referred to the Chief Executive.
 If your concern relates to the Chief Executive, then this matter can be raised with the Leader of the Council (or the Deputy Leader of the Council if the Leader is unavailable) or The Comptroller and Auditor General.

-Whistle blowers are encouraged to raise concerns promptly and where possible in writing, giving as much information as possible, such as relevant background, names, dates, places and the reason for their concern.
+- 6.8.5 Whistle blowers are encouraged to raise concerns promptly and where possible in writing, giving as much information as possible, such as relevant background, names, dates, places and the reason for their concern.
 However, concerns can be raised by telephone or by meeting the appropriate officer.
-The earlier a concern is raised, the easier it will be to take effective action.

-Although it will not be necessary to prove beyond doubt that an allegation is true, a whistle blower will be expected to demonstrate that there are reasonable grounds for voicing their concern.

-Any whistle blower will be asked to declare any personal interest they may have in the concern being raised.

-The Council has developed procedures as to how whistle blowing concerns should be reviewed and investigated.
-It is recommended that anyone who raises a concern refers to these to identify the next course of action that will be taken in response to the issue raised.

-In matters concerning the health, safety and welfare of those on our premises (whether members of staff, contractors or visitors) anyone, including an elected safety representative, who becomes aware of a hazard (actual or potential) or dangerous occurrence should immediately notify the Health and Safety Advisor, before contacting any outside body, to ensure that immediate action can be taken if necessary to deal with the hazard.
+The earlier a concern is raised, the easier it will be to take effective action. - 6.8.6 Although it will not be necessary to prove beyond doubt that an allegation is true, a whistle blower will be expected to demonstrate that there are reasonable grounds for voicing their concern. - 6.8.7 Any whistle blower will be asked to declare any personal interest they may have in the concern being raised. - 6.8.8 The Council has developed procedures as to how whistle blowing concerns should be reviewed and investigated.
+It is recommended that anyone who raises a concern refers to these to identify the next course of action that will be taken in response to the issue raised. - 6.8.9 In matters concerning the health, safety and welfare of those on our premises (whether members of staff, contractors or visitors) anyone, including an elected safety representative, who becomes aware of a hazard (actual or potential) or dangerous occurrence should immediately notify the Health and Safety Advisor, before contacting any outside body, to ensure that immediate action can be taken if necessary to deal with the hazard.
 Contact can be made by telephone, email or the sending of a written report as appropriate to the situation.

-Sources of support for the whistle blower
+6.9 Sources of support for the whistle blower